eugenekim3107/pseudo-label-correction-for-instance-dependent-noise-using-teacher-student-framework/README.md

-# Pseudo-Label Correction for Instance-Dependent Noise using Teacher-Student Framework
+# Pseudo-label Correction for Instance-dependent Noise using Teacher-student Framework

 This is the official repository for the paper [Pseudo-Label Correction for Instance-Dependent Noise using Teacher-Student Framework](https://arxiv.org/abs/2311.14237).
 The following sections provide information on replicating the experiments.
 We test our method on three different datasets MNIST, FashionMNIST, and SVHN.
 Please download all files in the repository.